johnpapa/angular-styleguide/README.md

   - **$document and $window**: Use [`$document`](https://docs.angularjs.org/api/ng/service/$document) and [`$window`](https://docs.angularjs.org/api/ng/service/$window) instead of `document` and `window`.

-    *Why?*: These services are wrapped by Angular and more easily testable than using document and window in tests.
+    *为什么？*: These services are wrapped by Angular and more easily testable than using document and window in tests.
 This helps you avoid having to mock document and window yourself.

   - **$timeout and $interval**: Use [`$timeout`](https://docs.angularjs.org/api/ng/service/$timeout) and [`$interval`](https://docs.angularjs.org/api/ng/service/$interval) instead of `setTimeout` and `setInterval` .

-    *Why?*: These services are wrapped by Angular and more easily testable and handle AngularJS's digest cycle thus keeping data binding in sync.
+    *为什么？*: These services are wrapped by Angular and more easily testable and handle AngularJS's digest cycle thus keeping data binding in sync.

 **[Back to top](#table-of-contents)**